-Security is a big field that continues to grow year after year.
-Companies around the world keep innovating and creating products that are prime for hacking.
 When you take a hard look at how to protect yourself, you begin to feel like this is just a big game of chess, moves and countermoves.
 Luckily though, you can turn this game of chess into a team sport.
 Adding a chess grandmaster to your team only seems fair.

 Lately my focus has been on looking at traffic.
 Whether it’s the traffic visiting the AsTech website, traffic at a client site that seems to indicate they are under attack, or traffic on a LAN segment, traffic is flowing all the time.
 So, I started to wonder, what is all this traffic?

 There are many tasks for a development team to take on in the cyber security world, some are small and extremely complex while others are simpler but far larger in scope.
-One item in this later group is a process of what I like to call augmentation, or third party support, and it can be truly grueling in its own fashion.
-For us, augmentation is the need to support and provide checks and balances for other security measures by using our position as the access and admission control arbiters.

 I read articles almost daily about the skills gap and lack of qualified personnel within the Information Security profession.
 Just recently, Forbes ran an article that stated by 2019 there will be a shortage of 2 million cyber security jobs.
 Entrepreneur ran an article entitled “Why you Should Consider Outsourcing Computer Security.”
-In that article Edward Ferrera states “security is so hot that good people are hard to find.”

 This is an important year for me personally, and for the Milton family.
 Since starting Milton Security in 2007 I have always tried to make every new hire, and every new customer, a part of the Milton Family.